Tyler Lockett Player Prop Bets for NFL Week 7 | Seattle vs. New Orleans 10/25/2021

 - Note: Lockett's stats vs. Saints date back to 2016.

-- The 285.2 yards per game the Saints are conceding through the air makes them the NFL's 22nd-ranked pass defense.
+- The 285.2 passing yards the Saints give up per game makes them the NFL's 22nd-ranked pass defense this season.

-- The Saints have surrendered five touchdowns through the air (1.0 per game).
-They are second in the NFL in that category.
+- The Saints have conceded five passing TDs this season (1.0 per game), ranking them second among NFL defenses.

 Recent Performances

-- In last week's outing against the Steelers, Lockett was targeted seven times, totaling 35 yards on two receptions (averaging 17.5 yards per catch).
+- In last week's outing against the Steelers, Lockett was targeted seven times, totaling 35 yards on two receptions (averaging 17.5 yards per grab).

-- Lockett has tacked on 11 receptions for 116 yards over his last three outings.
-He's been targeted 22 times, producing 38.7 yards per game.
+- In his last three games, Lockett has hauled in 116 yards (on 11 grabs).

 Lockett's Seattle Teammates